Eulogy Example with Free Eulogy Template

 If including a quote, poem or song, think about how it would leave people feeling.
 For example, consider sharing something more upbeat at the beginning of the eulogy and something more sombre at the end as you’re saying goodbye.

-Is there anything you wouldn’t include in a Eulogy?
+Is there anything you wouldn’t include in a eulogy?

 A good rule of thumb is to avoid anything the family doesn’t want included.
 Also, don’t say anything disrespectful, or negative about the person.